 The ready output (RDY) from the host interface can be used, where the selected microprocessor/microcontroller supports it, to insert wait or hold states back to the host.
-If a host-requested access cannot be performed immediately, RDY goes inactive (low) during that given access.
-When the condition blocking the access clears, RDY goes active (high) and the eTBC grants the requested access.
+If a host-requested access cannot be performed immediately, RDY will go inactive (low) during that given access.
+When the condition blocking the access clears, RDY will go active (high) and the eTBC will grant the requested access.
 Alternatively, where such hardware-generated hold or wait states are not supported in the selected microprocessor/microcontroller host, the eTBC status and/or command registers can be polled to determine its readiness to grant a given read or write access.

-Conditions that cause a host access to be blocked (and RDY to become inactive) are limited to the following:
+Conditions that will cause a host access to be blocked (and RDY to become inactive) are limited to the following:

-- While the TDI buffer is empty, as indicated in status register (bit 7, TDIS), a requested read to TDI-buffer register generates RDY inactive; this condition clears, RDY goes active, and the requested access completes, when the TDI buffer is no longer empty. - While the TDO buffer is full or is being reset upon initiation of a scan command, as indicated in status register (bit 6, TDOS), a requested write to TDO-buffer register generates RDY inactive; this condition clears, RDY goes active, and the requested access completes, when the TDO buffer is no longer full or the TDO-buffer reset completes, as applicable. - While a command is in progress, as indicated by a non-zero value in the opcode field (bits 3-0, OPCOD) of the command register, a requested write to command, configurationA, configurationB, or counter registers generates RDY inactive.
-This condition clears, RDY goes active, and the requested access is complete, when the previously specified command finishes.
-The sole exception is the writing of a logic 1 into the software reset (bit 7, SWRST) bit of the command register, which is never blocked. - While a full-duplex scan command is in progress, and the number of retiming-delay bits is other than zero, the number of writes to TDO-buffer register may not exceed, by more than 5, the number of reads to TDI-buffer register.
-A write to TDO-buffer register that does exceed this limit is blocked, and generates RDY inactive, indefinitely; the TDI-buffer register must be read before another write to TDO-buffer register.
+- While the TDI buffer is empty, as indicated in status register (bit 7, TDIS), a requested read to TDI-buffer register will generate RDY inactive; this condition will clear, RDY will go active, and the requested access will complete, when the TDI buffer is no longer empty. - While the TDO buffer is full or is being reset upon initiation of a scan command, as indicated in status register (bit 6, TDOS), a requested write to TDO-buffer register will generate RDY inactive; this condition will clear, RDY will go active, and the requested access will complete, when the TDO buffer is no longer full or the TDO-buffer reset completes, as applicable. - While a command is in progress, as indicated by a non-zero value in the opcode field (bits 3-0, OPCOD) of the command register, a requested write to command, configurationA, configurationB, or counter registers will generate RDY inactive.
+This condition will clear, RDY will go active, and the requested access will complete, when the previously specified command finishes.
+The sole exception is the writing of a logic 1 into the software reset (bit 7, SWRST) bit of the command register, which is never blocked. - While a full-duplex scan command is in progress, and the number of retiming-delay bits is other than zero, the number of writes to the TDO-buffer register may not exceed, by more than 5, the number of reads to TDI-buffer register.
+A write to the TDO-buffer register that does exceed this limit will be blocked, and will generate RDY inactive, indefinitely; the TDI-buffer register must be read before another write to the TDO-buffer register.